jsverify/jsverify/examples/set-cover/README.md

 > For every other possible combination of input elements such that (1) is true, the number of sets included is never fewer than the number of sets output by my function.

-We can't really test it exhaustively, but we do random sampling anyway!
-We will use fact that for some permutation of input list, even greedy algorithm will return optimal solution.
+We can't really test it exhaustively, yet we do random testing!
+We will use the fact that for some permutation of the input list, even the greedy algorithm will return an optimal solution.
 So we rephrase the property into

 > For every permutation of input set, the numer of sets included in greedy algorithm solution is never fewer than the number of sets output by my function.